POKEMON Monotype Challenge Guide — Every Type Ranked

 |---|---|---|

-| Bug | Flannery (Fire) | Levitate users immune to Earthquake chip; switch into Water routes first |
+| Bug | Flannery (Fire) | Use Levitate users to negate Earthquake chip; route through Water areas to grind defensively before the gym |

-| Grass | Flannery (Fire) | Ferrothorn or any Grass/Rock type tanks Fire hits better |
+| Grass | Flannery (Fire) | Ferrothorn or any Grass/Rock type tanks Fire hits better than pure Grass types; use Leech Seed stalling |

-| Normal | Every gym | Rely on sheer power difference and held item advantage |
+| Normal | Every gym | Rely on sheer power difference, held item advantage, and high-bulk POKEMON like Snorlax and Blissey |

 | Ice | Lt.
-Surge / Wattson | Lapras can tank Electric with high HP; bring Lum Berries |
+Surge / Wattson | Lapras tanks Electric with high HP; bring Lum Berries to prevent paralysis from spreading to the rest of the team |

-| Poison | Koga / Janine (own type) | Neutral matchup; use stat advantage and PP stall |
+| Poison | Koga / Janine (own type) | Neutral matchup; use stat advantage and PP stall.
+Gengar's immunity to Normal gives it free switch-in opportunities |

-| Psychic | Ghost gyms (Gen 3+) | Ghost is neutral vs. Psychic; use Dark coverage moves from dual-types |
+| Psychic | Ghost gyms (Gen 3+) | Ghost is neutral vs. Psychic; use Dark coverage moves from dual-type Psychic/Dark POKEMON where available |

 Find Your Monotype Team

-Filter the Pokédex by type to see every available Pokémon for your chosen mono before the run starts.
+Filter the Pokédex by type to see every available POKEMON for your chosen mono before the run starts.